ionic-team/ionic-docs/docs/react/your-first-app/3-saving-photos.md

 ## Filesystem API

-()Fortunately, saving them to the filesystem only takes a few steps.
-Begin by opening the `usePhotoGallery` hook (`src/hooks/usePhotoGallery.ts`), and get access to the `writeFile` method from the `FileSystem` class:
+Fortunately, saving them to the filesystem only takes a few steps.
+Begin by opening the `usePhotoGallery` hook (`src/hooks/usePhotoGallery.ts`), and get access to the `writeFile` method from the `Filesystem` class:

 :::note
 We will use the `writeFile` method initially, but we will use the others coming up shortly, so we'll go ahead and import them now.